mohadkaif122344/Real-Estate-Website-in-react-js/README.md

 🏡 Real Estate Frontend Website

-This is a frontend real estate website built using Vite + React, styled with Tailwind CSS, and enhanced with animations using Framer Motion.
-The website includes light & dark mode, multiple pages, and a contact form (integrated with Gmail).
+This is a responsive real estate frontend website built using Vite + React, styled with Tailwind CSS, and enhanced with animations using Framer Motion.
+The project is fully responsive across all devices and includes light & dark mode support, multiple pages, and a contact form (integrated with Gmail).

 🔗 Live Site: https://my-real-estate-web.vercel.app